ehsansasanian/prewave-demo/README.md

 ## Testing

-* If you will be using a browser, please be careful with the browser asking for favicon – requesting it might result seeing some error messages in the console as it's added to the project
+* If you will be using a browser, please be careful with the browser asking for favicon – requesting it might result seeing some error messages in the console as it's not added to the project

 1. Make sure your API service is running and accessible at http://localhost:8080 via: